timm/gold/src/str.md

 ## oo(lst, [prefix] )

 <img align=left src="../etc/img/binoculars.png" width=100>
 The "binoculars" function.
+Used for looking at things (nested GAWK lists).
 Recursively prints a list, indenting at each new level.

 If `prefix` is supplied, print that string first.

-List contents are sorted either numerically or alphanumerically, depending on the list's keys.

 ```awk
 function oo(x,p,    pre,   i,txt) {